 Estey & Bomberger has represented survivors of sexual abuse for over two decades.
 Our attorneys have more than 56 combined years of experience handling plaintiff sexual assault cases.

-We are a trauma-informed law firm and are aware of the long-term consequences that survivors of sexual assault face and how difficult and lengthy recover can be.
+We are a trauma-informed law firm specializing in Lyft sexual assault lawsuits and are aware of the long-term consequences that survivors of sexual assault face and how difficult and lengthy recover can be.
 Because of this, we built a compassionate team of therapists, psychologists, and attorneys who all have significant experience working with victims of sexual assault.